 Plug the heater cord into an outlet that will give the proper voltage and frequency.
+Set the thermostat to the desired temperature for automatic temperature control, or to ON for continuous operation.
 The heater will start operating immediately.

 E. STOPPING